mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 But since it is the only request, we end up a lot faster than before.

 <div class="message message--info">
-In case you wonder why i do this "relationship" thingy instead of a self containing article document.
-This is part of the <a target="_blank" href="http://jsonapi.org/">json:api</a>
+In case you wonder why I do this "relationship" thingy instead of a self containing article document, this is part of the <a target="_blank" href="http://jsonapi.org/">json:api</a>
 specification and ensures consistent endpoint design.
 </div>